 Tyrone Shaw has been a reporter, a news director for a radio station, a managing editor in northwestern Vermont and a musician in a long-established rock-'n'-roll band.
 But today his main focus is teaching students the value of community journalism.
 "I enjoy the students.
 I enjoy the interaction, which is never static and is always different.
 And I enjoy passing on what I'm passionate about, which is community journalism," he says.
 "Our program is small, hands-on and very practical.
 Our students leave prepared to flourish in the newsroom."

-A lifelong fascination with the Iron Curtain prompted Tyrone to travel to Transylvania in 1988 for his 40th birthday.
-Since then, he has visited Romania, Moldova, Serbia, and Latvia as a guest journalism professor, photographer and nonfiction book writer.
+A lifelong fascination with the Iron Curtain prompted him to travel to Transylvania in 1988 for his 40th birthday.
+Since then, he has visited Romania, Moldova, Serbia, and Latvia as a guest journalism professor, photographer, and nonfiction book writer.

 "It's absolutely and totally fascinating to see the messy death and birth of political systems," says the Fulbright senior specialist.